Perfecto V. Fernandez: Legacy

 Dean Pacifico Agabin said of him "Prof. Fernandez is not only a deep thinker but he was also a great teacher and a true scholar.
 And when the history of the College of Law is written a hundred years from now, his will be an august and imperial name in legal history.
 His studies on custom law, his essays in jurisprudence, and his lectures in constitutional law will be taken as benchmarks in our legal literature" (Law Monitor: July 2000).
 Said one of his colleagues: "It was Pepe Fernandez who designed the financial facility that has sustained the UP Law Center throughout its existence.
 He embodied this in a legislative proposal that was to become the Charter of the UP Law Center."

 Books and awards

-Fernandez received many awards as UP Law Alumni with professorial chair on jurisprudence, he is listed as a United Nation's expert and is known as author of law books.
+Fernandez received many awards as UP Law alumni with professorial chair on jurisprudence, he is listed as a United Nations expert and is the author of law books.